 The public sphere has become an oppressive medium which is often indistinguishable from commodity spectacle.
-It is dominated by an expressive ideology which operates a trap where ideals of goodness are pre-given as a doxological inventory of unquestionably worthy ends like fresh air, high salary, happy children, world peace etc. These ideals remain fixed and unquestioned, while discussion is limited to a debate over the most effective means for attaining them.
+It is dominated by an expressive ideology which operates a trap where ideals of goodness are pre-given as a doxological inventory of unquestionably worthy ends like fresh air, high salary, happy children, world peace etc. These ideals remain reified, while discussion is limited to a debate over the most effective means for attaining them.
 The praxical anchoring on these ideal part-objectives is widely reflected in the discourses of science and academia, and this ideology tends to determine the political.

 A model of exile emerged around Max Weber and his students Carl Schmitt, Georg Lukacs, and Niklas Luhman.
 This group rediscovered politics as a distinct value sphere that emerges through the sublimation of war, where violent hostility is sublimated through the institution of a symbolic separation between the government and the opposition.
 The parliamentary relation between government and loyal opposition is a product of sublimation, where exiled fury is absolved through a symbolic expression.
 But if the parliamentary system reaches a limit and becomes inadequate in its capacity to perform this sublimation function, then that means that the oppositional fury must be resublimated elsewhere.
 Another conception of the loyal opposition must emerge as a symbolic expression.
-This converts politics into an aesthetic problem, concerning the symbolization of fury.
+This converts politics into an aesthetic problem, concerning the symbolic metabolization of fury.